Re-Thinking Inverse Graphics With Large Language Models: Method

 \subsection{Precise Numeric Reasoning in LLMs}

 Graphics programming requires the precise estimation of continuous quantities such as location and orientation, along with a comprehension of Euclidean space.
-This requirement extends beyond the coarse, semantic-level spatial reasoning (e.g.~``left,'' ``in front of'') for which LLMs are typically employed, in tasks such as VQA~\citep{Antol_2015_ICCV}.
+This requirement extends beyond the coarse, semantic-level spatial reasoning (e.g., ``left,'' ``in front of'') for which LLMs are typically employed, in tasks such as VQA~\citep{Antol_2015_ICCV}.
 Estimating continuous values through character-based outputs essentially transforms the task into a discrete, combinatorial challenge.
-In this loss space, prediction errors do not reflect real metric distances -- a ground truth value of `4' is considered as close to a prediction of `3' as it is to `8,' highlighting the inherent limitations of this approach for tasks demanding high numerical precision.
+In this loss space, prediction errors do not reflect real metric distances -- a ground truth value of `4' is considered as close to a prediction of `3' as it is to `8,' highlighting a potential limitation inherent in this approach for learning a continous understanding.

 To address this challenge, we introduce a \emph{numeric head} tailored to enable continuous parameter estimation.
 A visual representation of the numeric-head integration is depicted in \cref{fig:numeric_head}, contrasting with the discrete text-based alternative.
 The module is implemented as a four-layer MLP that processes the final hidden-layer output of the LLM and transforms it into a scalar value.
 To allow the LLM to discern between generating numerical values or textual information, we designate a special token in the vocabulary -- [NUM] -- which serves as a mask to indicate whether a number should be produced.
 During training, we apply an MSE loss on each number in addition to the next-token prediction loss (\cref{eq:next-token}) used on the [NUM] token itself.